Gorski Kotar: History

 Gorski Kotar was hit by the 2014 Dinaric ice storm.
 From 31 January to 2 February, freezing rain fell on Gorski Kotar, glazing the entire region.
 Initially, Cyclone Ilija (2014) was believed to be the cause.
 But later investigation showed S and SW geostrophic wind dominated at the time.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines an forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
 At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
 The hardest hit was the area of the Šumarija Rijeka, which lost 60% of its wood mass.
 Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.

 Population

 The inhabitants of Gorski Kotar are known as Gorani.
 The population density of Gorski Kotar is low, but the highest in Mountainous Croatia.
-As of 2023, 18442 people were living in an area of about 1273 square kilometers, which is about 14.5 people per square kilometer.
+As of 2023, 18,442 people were living in an area of about 1,273 square kilometers, which is about 14.5 people per square kilometer.
 Linguistically, the region is very diverse; in a relatively small area, all three Croatian dialects can be heard.
+The local Chakavian dialect has been described by linguists as having been partially "Kajkavianized".